Got an abundance of fresh herbs, or just like to DIY? Learn how to dry herbs for use in recipes all year long.

 An au natural and bucolic way to dry a full harvest’s worth of herbs.

 It’s typically best to add dried herbs to a dish towards the end of its cooking time in order to retain as much flavor as possible.
-In general, air-drying works best because it enables the fresh herbs to retain more flavor than dehydrating them in an oven.
+In general, air-drying works best because it enables the fresh herbs to retain more flavor than dehydrating them in an oven—and drying herbs via this method is easy to do at home.

 Steps to air dry fresh herbs: